 - Facilitate the provision of specialised support services.

-Overview: Standard 4 film extracts illustrate some of the ways in which schools can best ensure that all students participate in the educational and social opportunities that are offered.
+Overview: The film extracts illustrate some of the ways in which schools can best ensure that all students participate in the educational and social opportunities that are offered.
 Inclusive school communities are most effective when the organisation recognises that the engagement of Students with Disability must be carefully promoted and monitored to ensure the students consistent and meaningful access to learning.

-(i) Using specialist equipment – illustrating a teacher who has been encouraged to develop a skill and knowledge base regarding identified teaching supports for Students with Disability.
+Context: Using specialist equipment – illustrating a teacher who has been encouraged to develop a skill and knowledge base regarding identified teaching supports for Students with Disability.

 QUESTION: Are specialist teaching supports and resources used solely by educational support staff in your school?

-(ii) All teachers can contribute to the work of specialist services by contributing to a whole school effort, so that a common message is given to all students that Students with Disability have the same rights as everyone else.
+Context: All teachers can contribute to the work of specialist services by contributing to a whole school effort, so that a common message is given to all students that Students with Disability have the same rights as everyone else.

 QUESTION: How much involvement do you have with specialist professionals who support Students with Disability in your school?